Lolo Water and Wastewater System Improvements

 Current System Challenges

-• Water System Deficiencies: If Well No. 3, the largest well, were to fail during peak demand, the system would struggle to provide enough water.
+- Water System Deficiencies: If well No. 3, the largest well, were to fail during peak demand, the system would struggle to provide sufficient domestic water and fire-flow demands.

 Proposed Improvements